MicrosoftDocs/dynamics365-guidance/guidance/implementation-portal/telemetry-insights.md

 ## Telemetry recommendations

 The **Telemetry recommendations** page displays various results for all environments that have been configured and approved for telemetry insights.

+> [!NOTE]
+> Once you've completed the setup of telemetry, results start showing up, based on the purpose of environment.
+Recommendations for production environments show up about 15 minutes later.
+Recommendations for non-production environments start showing up about 24 hours after you completed the setup.

 The results are grouped by **result** and **environment**.